ben-norton/collections-digitization-glossary/README.md

 To cite individual terms in the glossary, please see the term source.

 To cite the entire glossary, please use the following:
 Norton B. (2025) Collections Digitization Glossary.
-Accessed on: m d, yyyy.
+Accessed on: MM DD, YYYY.
 [Online] Available: [https://collections-digitization-glossary.com]
-*Replace m d, yyyy with the abbreviated month, day of the month, and four-digit year.
-Example: Jan.
-2, 2025.

-## Glossary Versions
-Each version of the glossary is stored as a timestamped CSV file in the /data/sources folder.
-The latest version has the most recent timestamp.

 ## Issues
 Please use the templates and GitHub issue tracker to submit questions, problems, or concerns.